batsteek/PGWP-Landy/README.md

 **WARNING**: This is not a WordPress THEME file!
 You have to edit the index.html file with Pinegrow WP and export the content to create a WordPress Theme.

+**Useful Informations**
+==
+More details to come
+You are invited to analyze the content of the themplate with Pinegrow WP first :)

 **About**
 ==